flare-foundation/fast-updates/go-client/README.md

 and the key should be printed in the console.
 Additionally, to register the public key at the top level FTSO voter registry, one needs to provide a proof of the correctness of the public key.
-For this a user needs to sign its address.
+For this a user needs to sign its _entity_ address.
 Use

 ```bash
 go run keygen/keygen.go --key 0x1512de600a10a0aac01580dbfc080965b89ed2329a7b2bf538f4c7e09e34aa1 --address 0xd4e934C2749CA8C1618659D02E7B28B074bf4df7